Fast Facts about NexGen

 - Eating: Keep your energy up with lunch or a snack outside on the plaza or in the park.
 The LACMA Café has a kid’s menu.

-- Bathroom breaks: The best bathrooms for families are in the Ahmanson Building 1st level and the plaza-level Art of the Americas Building.
+- Bathroom breaks: The best bathrooms for families are in the Ahmanson Building, Level 1 and the Art of the Americas Building, Level 2.

 - Tickets: NexGen members pick up their free tickets at any box office.